Starting a retail store or boutique—and ensuring that it succeeds—is a major undertaking. One of the biggest factors is the cost.

 - Workers’ Compensation Insurance: This is a legal requirement in many states.
 Workers’ comp policies protect workers who get sick or injured on the job.

 While you won’t know how much you’ll need to pay before receiving a quote from a local insurance carrier, most small retail stores pay around $600 – $1200 a year for an inclusive business owners’ package policy and an additional $1,070 per year for workers’ compensation coverage.
 The type of store you open will have an impact on your insurance rates; convenience stores pay far more than other retailers, on average.

 Your local small business community might require you to join networking groups or retail-specific organizations.
 Joining your local Chamber of Commerce, for example, can connect you with other small business owners, offer networking opportunities and include your business in local publications.
 The average annual fee for joining a Chamber of Commerce is $300 to $400 per year.

 When you’re starting a business, you might seek extra help from lawyers and other business professionals to get all of your paperwork correctly filed.
 Working with a lawyer to incorporate your business won’t be cheap, though.

 Attorneys may charge anywhere from $150 to $325 an hour or more.

 Hiring and managing staff

 Running a retail store of any size is definitely more than a one-person job.
-You’ll need to find the right staff.
+You’ll need to find the right staff, and so budgeting for their wages is a key part of opening a retail store start-up costs.
 Here is an overview of the typical positions found in a retail store and the average salaries for each:

 The staff you’ll need to hire depends on how you plan to operate.
 Will you have more than one register open during a shift?
 You’ll need more than one sales associate.
 Our advice is to be as realistic as possible—don’t hire anyone you don’t need, but make sure you have all of your bases covered for your busiest hours.